Variational Monte Carlo#

 plt.plot(data_H2[:,0],data_H2[:,1])

-You may notice that you are getting reasonable answers near the equilibrium bond length but getting something that is not reasonable at larger bond stretching.
+You may notice that you are getting reasonable answers near the equilibrium bond length (what equilibrium bond length did you find?) but getting something that is not reasonable at larger bond stretching.
 Why is this and how could you modify your wave-function to do a better job.

 Answer (end)